NVIDIA/FastPhotoStyle/TUTORIAL.md

 #### Example 2: Transfer style of a style photo to a content photo with manually generated semantic label maps.

 When segmentation masks of content and style photos are available, FastPhotoStyle can utilize content–style correspondences obtained by matching the semantic labels in the segmentation masks for generating better stylization effects.
-In this example, we should how to manually create segmentation masks of content and style photos and use them for photorealistic style transfer.
+In this example, we show how to manually create segmentation masks of content and style photos and use them for photorealistic style transfer.

 ##### Prepare label maps